 We love maintaining well-maintained homes

 We are happiest when we find homes that are clean, well-organized, have a minimalist feel rather than being overly cluttered, and have been maintained outside as well as inside.
-When we have our first meeting or video chat or call we always ask owners if there are any service people that will be coming to the house while we are there or if their home requires any special maintenance.
-That’s our way of finding out if they have house cleaners, gardeners, pool cleaners, or anything else involved in the way they maintain their homes.
-Sometimes they say yes and we realize there will be people coming and going while we are there.
-Other times they say no and talk about what they do to handle their own home maintenance.
-Either way this is how we start that conversation and keep ourselves informed.
+After our first few housesits we came up with a list of questions to ask when we have our initial conversation, so we always ask owners if there are any people that will be coming to the house while we are there.
+That’s our way of finding out if they have house cleaners, gardeners, pool cleaners, or anyone else involved in the maintenance of their homes.
+Whether they say yes or no that question always gets us into a conversation about what they handle their own home maintenance, and what we will be responsible for while they are gone.

 Variety in home locations